maksym-iv/mordo/doc/setup_AWS.md

 Terraform will create next resources

-* S3 Bucket for AWS La,bda deployment.
+* S3 Bucket for AWS Lambda deployment.
 Will be cleaned every day by lifecycle policy.
 * S3 Bucket for processed images
 * AWS API Gateway (1 Gateway per each bucket from `s3_buckets`)
 * AWS CloudFront (1 Gateway per each bucket from `s3_buckets`)